 Infrared light is used by remote control devices to communicate a user's choice to the television receiver or music player.
 Soldiers and rescue workers use infrared goggles to see in the dark.
 Rattle snakes find their prey at night by "seeing" in the dark; in addition to a pair of eyes that see "visible" light, rattle snakes also have a pair of "eyes" that sense infrared radiation, which is also known as "heat".

 A Magnetic Storm on Our Sun: The loop of plasma (extremely hot, lectrically conductive gasses) extending beyond the Sun's surface reveals a magnetic storm.
 Our Son, as well as all of the stars in the Universe, are quite violent places.
 Surface features of the Sun are constantly changing and eject intense fields of radiation across much of the electromagnetic spectrum.
 If these ejections are pointed at the Earth, which they usually are not aimed, much of our earthly electronics would be damaged or destroyed.

 Our Sun displays several re-curring, periodic events, namely sunspots, magnetic storms, and massive ejections of hot gasses and atomic particles.

-Our Sun is a cauldron of extremely hot gasses that fuses hydrogen atoms to make helium atoms, a process known as "< co3>fusion".
+Our Sun is a cauldron of extremely hot gases where hydrogen atoms fuze, making helium atoms, a process known as "fusion".